 As the old saying goes, bigger isn’t always better.
 Of course, smaller isn’t always better, either.
-To get maximum efficiency and effectiveness out of your air conditioner, you’ll need to make sure it’s properly sized, and there are a number of factors to take into account to determine the proper size before your air conditioning installation.
+To get maximum energy efficiency and effectiveness out of your air conditioner, you’ll need to make sure it’s properly sized, and there are a number of factors to take into account to determine the proper size before your air conditioning installation.

-In short, it’s critically important to make sure your air conditioner fits your home’s cooling load.
+In short, it’s critically important to make sure your air conditioner sizing fits your home’s cooling load.

 Many homeowners incorrectly assume that their home’s square footage is the only thing that determines the cooling load.
 To be sure, square footage matters quite a lot; all other things being equal, a bigger home needs a bigger cooling system.
 All other things are never equal, though, and factors like the number of windows, the amount of sunlight that reaches the home, insulation levels in the walls and ceiling, air leaks and load-generating appliances can all increase or decrease your home’s cooling needs.

 Hurley & David can help you assess your air conditioning needs by performing a home inspection.
 Once you’ve assessed your home’s circumstances, one of our experienced home comfort advisers will work out the calculation procedures for sizing central air conditioners as provided by the Air Conditioning Contractors of America (ACCA) and the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE).
-Usually this involves a simple computer calculation based on these procedures.
+Usually, this involves a simple computer calculation based on these procedures.

 A new central air conditioner is a long-term investment in your home, and you’ll need to take steps to make sure it’s a good one.
 Proper sizing is the first step toward efficient cooling for years to come.